18F/18f.gsa.gov/_posts/2016-12-12-connecting-culture-change-at-18F-and-PBS.md

 - public buildings service
 - general services administration
 - culture change
 excerpt: "Designing the workplace is one of many services offered by GSA's Public Buildings Service.
-In Lakewood, CO, the team approaches the task as consultants working with agencies to change their space and the culture to go with it."
+In Lakewood, Colorado, the team approaches the task as consultants working with agencies to change their space and the culture to go with it."
 image: /assets/blog/denver/union-station.jpg
 ---
 In 2019, the Colorado state office of the Bureau of Land Management (BLM) will move into a new office on the Denver Federal Center campus.
-The state office has about 150 employees, some of whom have been working in the same place, in Lakewood, CO, for more than 33 years — the entire life of the state BLM office.
+The state office has about 150 employees, some of whom have been working in the same place, in Lakewood, Colorado, for more than 33 years — the entire life of the state BLM office.
 Moving an agency's entire office is a process that requires working with the General Services Administration's Public Buildings Administration (PBS) on many levels.
 There's the